 SIX Marketing is a proud HubSpot partner, so we might be a little biased, but we highly recommend HubSpot's CRM.
 There's a free version that anyone can use, and it allows you to understand your audience on a deeper level.

 In addition to CRM data, you'll also need to look at the stats from the other systems in your tech stack, such as your Google Analytics, Google Ads, Facebook Ads, email marketing platform, and so on.
 You'll need to see what worked and what didn't.

 Once you understand your target audience, buyer's journey, and the performance of the previous year's campaigns, you can start planning out your tactics for the new year and how much they'll cost.

 There are really two parts to your marketing budget.
-Legacy tactics that are ongoing (like social media, Google search ads, blogging, or annual events) are your standard marketing tasks that are predictable and will always be the foundation of your plan and budget.
+Evergreen tactics that are ongoing (like social media, Google search ads, blogging, or annual events) are your standard marketing tasks that are predictable and will always be the foundation of your plan and budget.